CTLT

 The Student Experience

-All digital course materials must be fully accessible to all students by April 24, 2026, to comply with Title II of the ADA.
-The mandate includes all course materials in Canvas to ensure that all students have equitable access to learning as well as to avoid potential legal consequences.
-Visit Accessible Learning for details and available support resources.
+All digital course materials must be fully accessible to every student, to comply with Title II of the ADA.
+This extension is not a pause or reduction in expectations—maintaining momentum is essential given the scale of our digital content.
+The mandate includes all course materials in Canvas to ensure every student has equitable access to learning.

 go to policies section button